Edmonton: Economy

 Edmonton is the major economic centre for northern and central Alberta and a major centre for the oil and gas industry.
 As of 2014, the estimated value of major projects within the Edmonton Metropolitan Region was $57.8-billion, of which $34.4-billion are within the oil and gas, oil sands, and pipeline sectors.

 Edmonton traditionally has been a hub for Albertan petrochemical industries, earning it the nickname "Oil Capital of Canada" in the 1940s.
 Supply and service industries drive the energy extraction engine, while research develops new technologies and supports expanded value-added processing of Alberta's massive oil, gas, and oil sands reserves.
 These are reported to be the second-largest in the world, after Saudi Arabia.

 Much of the growth in technology sectors is due to Edmonton's reputation as one of Canada's premier research and education centres.
 Research initiatives are anchored by educational institutions such as the University of Alberta (U of A) as well as government initiatives underway at Alberta Innovates and Edmonton Research Park.
 The U of A campus is home to the National Institute for Nanotechnology.

 During the 1970s and 1980s, Edmonton became a major financial centre, with both regional offices of Canada's major banks and locally based institutions opening.
-However, the turmoil of the late-1980s economy radically changed the situation.
+The turmoil of the late-1980s economy radically changed the situation.
 Locally based operations such as Principal Trust and Canadian Commercial Bank would fail, and some regional offices were moved to other cities.
 The 1990s saw a solidification of the economy, and Edmonton is now home to Canadian Western Bank, the only publicly traded Schedule I chartered bank headquarters west of Toronto.
 Other major financial institutions include Alberta Investment Management Corporation (AIMCo), ATB Financial, Servus Credit Union (formerly Capital City Savings), TD Canada Trust and Manulife Financial.

 Edmonton has been the birthplace of several companies that have grown to international stature.
 The local retail market has also seen the creation of many successful store concepts, such as The Brick, Katz Group, AutoCanada, Boston Pizza, Pizza 73, Liquor Stores GP (which includes Liquor Depot, Liquor Barn, OK Liquor, and Grapes & Grains), Planet Organic, Shaw Communications, Empire Design, Running Room, Booster Juice, Earl's, Fountain Tire and XS Cargo.
+Bioware, a video game developer owned by American Publisher Electronic Arts, is also based in Edmonton.

 Edmonton's geographical location has made it an ideal spot for distribution and logistics.
 CN Rail's North American operational facility is located in the city, as well as a major intermodal facility that handles all incoming freight from the port of Prince Rupert, British Columbia.
 In early 2020, CN Rail announced that it was closing its Montreal control centre and would eventually close its Vancouver control centre as well, with a goal to consolidate all of its control operations into Edmonton.